 Basic skills, rules, and etiquette for the beginner.
+May be repeated for credit up to three times.
 Three hours of lab.
-Course may be repeated for credit.

-HPE108: Intermediate Golf 1 cr.
+HPE108: Intermediate Golf

 Basic skills will be reviewed, some additional skills will be introduced, and strategies will be emphasized.
+May be repeated for credit up to three times.
 Three hours of lab.
-Course may be repeated for credit.